Skip to content

 • Each spec file’s metadata.slug must match the filename (minus extension)

-shelf.yml and shelf.json are also accepted for backward compatibility.
+mycli.yml, mycli.json, and the older shelf.yaml/shelf.yml/shelf.json are also accepted for backward compatibility.

 Terminal window

-• Library repos are cloned to ~/.my/libraries/repos/ (path derived from URL)
+• Source repos are cloned to ~/.my/sources/repos/ (path derived from URL)